mindspore-ai/docs/tutorials/lite/source_en/use/runtime_java.md

 }
 ```

-> mindspore-lite-{version} is the file name of aar, you need to replace {version} with the corresponding version information.
+> mindspore-lite-{version} is the name of the AAR file, you need to replace {version} with the corresponding version information.

 ## Running MindSpore Lite inference framework

 Using MindSpore Lite in the Android project, you can choose to use C++ APIs or Java APIs to run the inference framework.
-Comparing Java APIs with C++ APIs, Java APIs can be called directly in Java Class without the need to implement the relevant code of the JNI layer, which is more convenient.
-Running Mindspore Lite inference framework mainly includes the following steps:
+Compared with C++ APIs, Java APIs can be called directly in Java Class without the need to implement the relevant code of the JNI layer, which is more convenient.
+Running the MindSpore Lite inference framework mainly includes the following steps:

-1. Loading model: Read the MindSpore Lite model from the file system and parsed.
+1. Loading model: Read the MindSpore Lite model from the file system and parse the model.
-2. Creating configuration context:  `MSConfig` saves some basic configuration parameters required by the session, which is used to guide graph compilation and graph execution.
-Mainly include `deviceType`: [device type](https://gitee.com/mindspore/mindspore/blob/master/mindspore/lite/java/java/app/src/main/java/com/mindspore/lite/config/DeviceType.java), `threadNum`: number of threads, `cpuBindMode`: [CPU binding mode](https://gitee.com/mindspore/mindspore/blob/master/mindspore/lite/java/java/app/src/main/java/com/mindspore/lite/config/CpuBindMode.java), `enable_float16`: Whether to use float16 operator for priority.
+2. Creating configuration context:  `MSConfig` saves some basic configuration parameters required by the session, which is used to guide graph compilation and graph execution. `MSConfig` mainly include `deviceType`: [device type](https://gitee.com/mindspore/mindspore/blob/master/mindspore/lite/java/java/app/src/main/java/com/mindspore/lite/config/DeviceType.java), `threadNum`: number of threads, `cpuBindMode`: [CPU binding mode](https://gitee.com/mindspore/mindspore/blob/master/mindspore/lite/java/java/app/src/main/java/com/mindspore/lite/config/CpuBindMode.java), and `enable_float16`: whether to use float16 operator as priority.
 3. Creating session: Create the `LiteSession` and call the `init` method to configure the `MSConfig` obtained in the previous step into the session.
 4. Compiling graphs: Before graph execution, call the `compileGraph` API of the `LiteSession` to compile graphs, mainly for subgraph split and operator selection and scheduling.
 This process takes a long time.
 Therefore, it is recommended that `LiteSession` achieves multiple executions with one creation and one compilation.
 5. Setting data: Before the graph is executed, data needs to be set in the input Tensor.
 6. Graph execution: Run model inference using `runGraph` of `LiteSession`.
 7. Getting output: After the execution of the graph is finished, the inference result can be obtained by output Tensor.
-8. Releasing memory: When you don't need to use MindSpore Lite inference framework, you need to release the created `session` and `model`.
+8. Releasing memory: When you finishing using the MindSpore Lite inference framework, you need to release the created `session` and `model`.

 ### Loading Model